 Picture your favorite movie, show, or book character.
-Have their image in your mind?
-Now ask yourself this: What makes this character unique from the others?
+Keep their image in your mind.
+Now ask yourself this: What makes this character unique from others?
 Do you share similar interests, likes, and dislikes?
 Whatever your answers may be, this character has specific attributes that stand out to you.

 One of the best ways to create content and promotional campaigns that truly engage your various target audiences is by creating buyer personas.